 STNAs provide direct nursing care to residents in long-term care — typically in Ohio under state licensure — handling personal care, vitals, and the hands-on work.

-A typical day involves rotating between residents for vitals, personal care, and assistance with daily living.
-Long-term care has a different rhythm than hospital work — slower, more relationship-driven.
+Workdays involve rotating between residents for vitals, personal care, and assistance with daily living.
+Long-term care has a different rhythm than hospital work — slower, more relationship-driven, with residents you see for months or years.

 Collaboration involves nurses, residents, families, activities staff, and others.
-What's harder than expected is the emotional weight — long-term residents become familiar over time, and end-of-life moments hit harder.
+What's harder than expected is the emotional weight — long-term residents become familiar over time, and end-of-life moments hit harder when you've known someone for years and watched them decline.

 Those who thrive tend to be patient, warm, and able to find meaning in routine care.
-If you find satisfaction in being a steady presence in residents' lives, the role often feels deeply meaningful.
+If you find satisfaction in being a steady presence in residents' lives, the role often feels deeply meaningful — long-term care relationships have weight that acute care doesn't.
+People who can't carry the cumulative grief, or who can't handle the slow pace of long-term care, usually find STNA work harder than they expected.

 Where this role sits in the broader career landscape — and where it can take you.